Saravanan998/github-demo/README.md

 As stated above the main purpose is to provide simple examples for Git training demos.
-Updating for emergency fix after our stash.
+Adding some text for branch stash example.

 ## Deployment